GrammaTech/sel/doc/tree-sitter-ast.md

     incorrect when an error occurs, so source-text fragments protects against incorrect information.

-### Choice Expansion Subclasses
+## Choice Expansion Subclasses

-Each choice/alternation in the rule/production for node or AST is expanded to create a new subclass for each branch that could be taken.
+Each choice/alternation in the rule/production for a node or AST is expanded to create a new subclass for each branch that could be taken.
 This is done for every choice branch which is not in a repeat/repetition.